UI extensions - FAQ

 What are the core components and how do they differ from extensions?

-Core components are what we provide as a part of the Contentful Web Application.
-Our core components are currently leveraging the same API that the UI Extension SDK provides, and we are planning to open source them so you can actually create custom extensions based on them.
+Core components are what we provide as a part of the Contentful web app.
+Our core components are currently leveraging the same API that the App SDK provides, and we are planning to open source them so you can actually create custom extensions based on them.